 - Weight loss you can't explain

-It's also possible to have no signs or symptoms.
+It's also possible to have no symptoms.

 - Whether your spleen is larger than normal

-- Whether you have infection in your blood or other signs of leukemia (fevers, sweats, weight loss)
+- Whether you have an infection in your blood or other signs of leukemia (fevers, sweats, weight loss)

 - How many times you've had HCL come back after treatment

 Once your doctor has a better idea of how HCL is affecting you, they may recommend one or more of these:

 - If your HCL grows slowly and doesn't cause any symptoms, your doctor might decide you don't need treatment right away and recommend "watchful waiting" before starting a treatment plan.

 - Chemotherapy.
 This is a combination of powerful drugs that kill cancer cells or make them grow more slowly.
 There are two options: cladribine (Leustatin) and pentostatin (Nipent).
 They both are put into your body through an IV.
 Most people with HCL who take chemotherapy drugs go into complete or partial remission (when there are no signs of cancer in your blood).

 - Immunotherapy.
 This uses your immune system to fight HCL.
 Two common therapies that do this are interferon and rituximab (Rituxan).
 The drug moxetumomab (Lumoxiti) may be used if other treatments haven't helped.